ModelTC/LightX2V-BLOG/_articles/Offload.md

 The key ingredients are pinned memory, asynchronous copy, and double buffering.
 Ideally, while the GPU is computing the current block, the next block's weights are already being copied into another GPU buffer on a separate stream.
 In this case, part or most of the H2D transfer can be hidden behind computation.

 In other words, CPU ↔ GPU offload does not mean "the GPU computes directly using CPU-resident weights."
-The actual process is: weights are prepared in a pinned CPU buffer, copied into a GPU buffer through H2D, and then GPU kernels read from the GPU buffer.
+The actual process is: weights are prepared in a pinned CPU buffer, copied into a GPU buffer through H2D, and then read by GPU kernels from that buffer.

 Because the GPU buffer is fixed and reused, the current block's weights typically do not need to be copied back to CPU through D2H after execution.
 The buffer also does not need to be freed.
 The next iteration simply overwrites it with a new H2D copy.